University of Toronto Scarborough Library

-The University of Toronto Scarborough Library (or UTSC Library), part of the University of Toronto Libraries system, is the main campus library of the University of Toronto Scarborough in Toronto, Ontario, Canada.
+The University of Toronto Scarborough Library (UTSC Library) is the main library of the University of Toronto Scarborough, located in the Scarborough district of Toronto, Ontario, Canada.
+It is part of the University of Toronto Libraries system.

 Located on the ground floor of the Academic Resource Centre (ARC), it is the largest and primary library on the campus, with a collection of over 400,000 volumes in print, journals, audio, and film.